DannyVanpoucke/HIVE4-tools/README.md

 ## The Tools
 A log of all changes between versions can be found [here](/documentation/changelog.md) The list of implemented tools so far:
-1. Extracting chemical shifts and generating [NMR spectra](/documentation/NMR.md).
+- [x] Extracting chemical shifts and generating [NMR spectra](/documentation/NMR.md).
 (*cf.*, paper [\[1\]](#paper1_NMR) )
-2. Analysis and calculation of phonons in periodic solids (and molecules)
+- [ ] Analysis and calculation of phonons in periodic solids (and molecules)
+- [ ] Hirhfeld-I for periodic materials

 For further information please refer to my [webpage](https://dannyvanpoucke.be).